What will my invoice look like?

 Your invoice will also display the phone and fax numbers associated with the account and your billing and credit card information.

-Nextiva automatically processes your monthly, quarterly, or annual renewal at the start of your billing cycle date.
+Nextiva automatically processes your monthly, quarterly, or annual renewal at the start of your billing cycle.
 Your billing cycle date is the day you signed up for service with Nextiva.
-The renewal is charged to the current payment method on file.
-The bill includes your next subscription charge and any applicable charges from the previous billing cycle (minute overage and international calling usage).
+The renewal is charged to the current payment method on file automatically per the terms and conditions.
+The primary email address on file will receive a pro-forma bill prior to the renewal date, and then a bill/receipt after the charge is successfully processed.
+This bill includes your monthly subscription charge (commonly a one month payment) as well as any applicable charges accrued during the previous billing cycle (toll free usage, minute overages, and international calling fees).

 How am I notified of my renewal?

-Our customers are notified via email 5 days before the next billing cycle date.
-This “pro-forma” invoice allows you to view the charges that will automatically be assessed on your renewal date.
-The pro-forma will include the credit usage on the account as of that date, if applicable.
-The actual invoice may change if additional toll-free, international, or minute usage calls are placed or received in the interim.
+Our customers are notified via email about 5 days before the billing cycle renewal date.
+This "pro-forma" invoice allows you to view the charges that will automatically be assessed on your renewal date.
+The pro-forma will include the toll free and credit usage on the account as of that date, if applicable.
+The actual billing total may change if additional toll free, international, or minute usage calls are placed or received in the interim.
 The invoice may also alter if additional product offerings are added to the account.
-Should you have any concerns regarding your “Pro-Forma” invoice, please contact us at firstname.lastname@example.org.
+Should you have any concerns regarding your pro-forma invoice, please contact firstname.lastname@example.org.

 Is a receipt provided to me after my credit card is charged?

 Yes.
-Once a renewal has been successfully charged, Nextiva will email a copy of your receipt to the billing email address on file.
+Once your renewal has been successfully charged, Nextiva automatically sends a copy of the receipt to the primary email on file.
+To view past invoices or make updates to your card on file, please read the article HERE.

 Can a partial payment be applied to my renewal?

-Can my renewal be processed on different credit cards?
+Can my renewal be processed on two different credit cards?

-Renewals can only be processed on one credit card for the full amount owing.
-The renewal cannot be split and applied to more than one credit card.
+Sorry, partial payments are not currently accepted.
+Renewals can only be processed on one credit card for the full amount owed.

 What if there is a problem with my credit card?

-If your automatic renewal cannot be processed for any reason, we will notify you via email of the decline.
-If we do not receive payment within 7 to 10 days, we will disable your account.
-To avoid any suspension of service or reactivation fees, it is important to make sure your credit card information is correct and funds are available.
-To update your credit card, simply log in to the Office Manager portal and click on Manage Credit Card.
+If your automatic renewal cannot be processed for any reason, we will notify you immediately via email of the decline.
+The payment process will be reattempted the next day, continuing for about 7 days before the service may be interrrupted.
+If we do not receive payment within 7 to 10 days, your account may be disabled.
+To avoid a suspension of service it is important to make sure your credit card information is correct and funds are available.
+To update your credit card, please read the article HERE.

 Does Nextiva charge late fees?

 Nextiva does not charge late fees.
-However, if services are disabled on your account due to non-payment, a reactivation fee up to $25.00 will be applied once a valid payment method is authorized.
+However, if services are disabled on your account due to non-payment, a reactivation fee up to $25.00 may be applied once a valid payment method is authorized once again.

 Will I receive a paper bill?